VaishnaviSingh14/mini_project/README.md

-# Author - Naman Singh Chandel
+# Author - Vaishnavi Singh

 Video captioning, the art of translating a video to generate a meaningful summary of the